|Science Leads the Way

 series of popular sports etchings featuring topics such as skiing and boxing which were characterized by multiple

 images engraved on the same plate.
-Very much in demand as an animal portrait painter, Thorne received commissions
+Very much in demand as an animal portrait painter, Thorne illustrated some

-to paint some of the most famous dogs in America, including Franklin D. Roosevelt's Scottie "Fala" and Admiral Richard
+of the most famous dogs in America, including Franklin D. Roosevelt's Scottie "Fala" and Admiral Richard E. Byrd's

-E. Byrd's "Igloo", the terrier who accompanied him on his famous Antarctic Expedition.
-Diana Thorne was
+"Igloo", the terrier who accompanied him on his famous Antarctic Expedition.
+Diana Thorne was most active between

-most active between the 1920s and 1940s.
-Sadly, she was diagnosed as mentally ill and committed to New York
+the 1920s and 1940s.
+Sadly, she was diagnosed as mentally ill and committed to New York City's Belleville Hospital

 |Diana Thorne with Pat, her beloved Wire Fox Terrier (self portrait)